ariga/atlas/doc/md/ddl/sql-types.md

 }
 ```

-Learn more about the motivation for these types in
+Learn more about the motivation for these types in the
 [MySQL website](https://dev.mysql.com/doc/refman/8.0/en/other-vendor-data-types.html).

 ### Date and Time